Rescue services reform aimed at improving services

 The reform will ensure a close link between rescue services and health and social services in order to generate synergies between prehospital emergency medical services.
 For the public, the rescue services reform will offer improved and more equal services.

 Rescue departments carry out practical rescue service duties in their respective areas.
 Besides rescue operations, rescue departments may also carry out first response and emergency medical care duties if this has been agreed with the health authorities.

 Rescue services to be restructured as part of the health and social services reform

-As a result of the reform, the responsibility for organising rescue services will be transferred from municipalities and joint municipal authorities to the wellbeing services counties and the City of Helsinki from the beginning of 2023.
+As a result of the reform, the responsibility for organising rescue services was transferred from municipalities and joint municipal authorities to the wellbeing services counties and the City of Helsinki from the beginning of 2023.
 The division into wellbeing services counties will mainly be based on the current division into regions.
 However, there will be four wellbeing services counties in Uusimaa, and the City of Helsinki will also carry out duties of the county in its area.

 The counties will be responsible for organising both health and social services and rescue services in their areas.
 Rescue departments can continue to provide prehospital emergency medical services for healthcare.
 Rescue services will, however, continue to be a separate sector working in parallel with the healthcare and social welfare sector.
 Currently, the rescue departments carry out approximately 500,000 urgent prehospital emergency medical care duties every year.

 Stronger central government guidance and direction

 As a result of the reform, the role of central government guidance and direction in rescue services will be strengthened.
 Stronger national guidance and direction will improve the provision of more harmonised and thus more equal rescue services throughout the country.
 In addition, the aim of the reform is to develop the rescue services to operate as a national system.